 The truth is, that separation is one big reason inpatient rehab is the right choice in so many cases.
 Addictions typically don’t happen in a vacuum, and life factors are often catalysts or triggers for alcohol use.
 By separating yourself from those things, you can better work toward understanding the root causes of your alcohol abuse.
-Within our inpatient alcohol rehab, you’re also surrounded by caring, supporting staff who help you develop healthier coping skills to handle triggers once you return to daily life.
+Within our inpatient alcohol rehab, you’re also surrounded by caring, support groups who help you develop healthier coping skills to handle triggers once you return to daily life.

 Our Inpatient Program Options

 At Transitions Recovery Program, we offer a number of inpatient program options with group counseling.
 Dual diagnosis options help you recover from alcohol addiction while addressing another issue such as a mental health disorder also known as co-occurring disorders or addiction to a second substance.

-Long-term rehab provides extensive treatment for several months, which may be appropriate for individuals who have been experiencing alcohol withdrawal symptoms and reached a very difficult level of addiction, are addicted to both alcohol and drugs or who have found that no previous treatment options have worked for them.
+Long-term rehab provides extensive treatment for several months, which may be appropriate for individuals who have been experiencing alcohol withdrawal symptoms and reached a very difficult level of drug addiction, are addicted to both alcohol and drugs or who have found that no previous treatment options have worked for them.

 What to Expect From Treatment

-Everyone’s treatment journey is different, but here are some things you can expect if you seek assistance from Transitions Recovery Program for alcohol addiction.
+Everyone’s treatment journey is different, but here are some things you can expect if you seek assistance from Transitions Recovery Program for detoxification and alcohol addiction.
 Our compassionate staff will listen to you and offer recommendations about treatment options in Florida, which may include admission into Transitions Recovery’s inpatient alcohol treatment program.

 The staff will work with you to realize the full benefits of quitting alcohol to create a personalized treatment plan that addresses your needs and your individual struggle with alcohol.
 During your stay at Transitions Recovery Program, you’ll participate in individual and group therapy to help you discover the root causes of your substance use disorders and develop coping mechanisms that can help keep you sober when you return to regular life and have to face those situations again.